iamryandrake/pomodoro.cc/README.md

 - `pomodoro`: nginx container that serves the static assets and proxies requests to the api container
 - `pomodoro-api`: node container that represents the api
+- `pomodoro-socket-io`: node container that runs a socket.io server
 - `redis`: for the sessions shared between the two instances of `pomodoro-api`
 - `mongo`: db for the `pomodoro-api` to save pomodori of registered users